 There’s no sense in saying “This didn’t work for me.”
 That’s far too vague.

 There’s no sense in saying “This book is too long.”
 Well, books can be all kinds of lengths.
 One length might be more marketable than another, but the most important thing is that each book should be the right length for itself.

 Overall, there should be specific, actionable, concrete plans to improve the book.

-- A developmental editor isn’t a ghostwriter.
+- They aren’t a ghostwriter.

 Editors don’t write things for you.
 They react to your writing.
 If you have a book you want someone to write, hire a ghostwriter.

 But an editor should be able to show you a sample of what they’re asking for, in order to point you in the right direction.